WinWinKit/winwinkit-swift/README.md

-# Referral Programs for mobile apps
+# Referrals & Affiliates for iOS & macOS apps

 The official [WinWinKit](https://winwinkit.com) SDK for iOS and macOS.